 Watch the video below to find out more about the project and to meet some of our research partners.

 About this website

 This website hosts images, interactive plans, 360 degree views, textual descriptions and bibliographies for the sites visited by the team in Turkey, Armenia and Georgia.

-As the brief list of building types above makes clear, the structures belong to different religions – namely Christianity and Islam.
-They were also built by different cultural groups including the Georgians, Armenians, Seljuk Turks, Mengujekids, Saltukids and Artukids – among others.
-They are usually studied separately, categorised and divided according religion or culture, constrained by modern political and religious frontiers.
+The diverse range of building types, including monasteries, mosques and madrasas, churches and caravanserais, bridges and bathhouses, mausolea and palaces are usually studied separately, categorised and divided according religion or culture, constrained by modern political and religious frontiers.
 However, the sharp lines that articulate and apportion contemporary maps – in order to designate modern nation states – impose artificial divisions that did not exist in the medieval world when borders were nebulous and different ethnic, cultural and religious groups were more closely intertwined than they are today.

 On this website no immediate categorisation or distinction is imposed upon mosque or monastery, madrasa or mausoleum, so that they may be studied in relation to one another.
 These pages are intended to evoke the pluralistic world of this region in the Middle Ages, opening up the similarities and differences of these buildings for closer study.
 Our hope is that these pages will inspire further research into the networks of patrons and builders who traversed Anatolia and the Caucasus, and the common motifs and techniques that they carried with them.